 Process mapping, is an essential step for any agency looking to integrate technology in to their day to day business.
-Here is our four step guide on how to do it right.
+Here is our five step guide on how to do it right.

 Over the years we have seen agencies, and agency software providers, do amazing jobs of integrating technology in to their day to day business.
 We have also seen the opposite of this – solutions that don’t get off the ground or have no impact at all on any productivity measure.
 There are definitely patterns and similarities in the agencies that implement solutions well – and this is where agency process mapping comes in.